 Whether you choose to mail in your ballot or vote at the election polling station, be sure to vote with plenty of time to spare.
 Learn when to vote by researching your state’s deadlines for mail in ballots.

-Depending on your state’s polls, you need to vote before the sites close on November 3rd, 2020.
-Mail in ballots and early voting, which is available in some states, lets you vote early in the 2020 presidential election.
+Depending on your state’s polls, you need to vote before the sites close on election day.
+Mail in ballots and early voting, which is available in some states, lets you vote early in the presidential election.

 Authorized, secure vote-by-mail ballot drop boxes are stationed throughout each city in the US.
 To find vote-by-mail ballot drop boxes and vote-by-mail drop-off locations near you, head to this voting site locator to find your nearest official ballot drop box.